nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 Connections is empty

     * 2a1.
-Connections display a message to indicate no matching entries
+Connections display a message to indicate no entries

       Use case ends.